 Fatigue and distracted driving can cause a driver to drift off the road, increasing the chances of a vehicle rollover.

 Icy or wet roads.
-A charter bus full of University of Washington band members lost control on an ice-covered stretch of Interstate 90 and rolled over on its side.
+A charter bus full of the University of Washington band members lost control on an ice-covered stretch of Interstate 90 and rolled over on its side.
 The crash resulted in injuries to nearly 40 people 120 miles southeast of Seattle.

 A spinal cord injury can be life-threatening and may result in full or partial paralysis of the limbs or even tetraplegia, which is the loss of sensation and function in all of the limbs, the torso, and the pelvis.